chensteven/Login-System-PHP/README.md

-# login-system-in-PHP
-basic php authentication system (no mvc or architecture)
+# Basic Login System in PHP

+## Setup
-run this with MAMP
+- Run this with MAMP

+## Description
+Very basic login system with no dependencies.
+Just raw login system.
+Use at your own risk.